 Do this before you uninstall

 Once you have identified the time, battery, and data-hogging culprits, you’re ready for the next step.
 No, you won’t be deleting anything quite yet.
-Many apps contain your personal information, and that needs to be taken care of first.
+Many apps contain your personal information, which needs to be taken care of first.

 Log in to each app and navigate to the page or menu that lets you deactivate or delete your account.
 Some services make this step more difficult by requiring you to access them from a desktop browser or even contact the company via email or phone to drop your account.
 If you can’t find a way to take this step, you may need to reach out anyway.